ZahBenjamin/readme_generator/exampleREADME.md

   ## Usage

-  e
+  d

   ## Contribution

-  f
+  e

   ## Tests

-  g
+  f

   ## Questions

-  Feel free to see my work at https://github.com/f
+  Feel free to see my work at https://github.com/g

   I am available by email at e